 Make sure to check-out all the programs The Source has for kids.
 You may want The Source to host your next birthday party as well!
 The upstairs area can be reserved from 3-5PM on the weekends.
 Parents are welcome to bring cake and food for hosted birthday parties.

-When you’re finished at Pop Culture, head right next door to “Ice Cream Renaissance” for locally roasted coffee, local desserts, and homemade ice cream!
+If you’re looking for something sweet after climbing, head up the street to “Ice Cream Renaissance” for locally roasted coffee, local desserts, and homemade ice cream!
 This little place was a pleasant surprise – nice to the kids, let us taste everything, and the ice cream was really good too!

 Family Tips: This was the first time I’ve ever been able to climb (roped) with my kids.
 I’ve always acted as their designated belayer, which can be a real drag if you want to climb.
 Kids under 12 years are not allowed to belay…period.
 Although they may be perfectly capable of demonstrating the technique, something as important as belaying cannot be trusted to kids under 12 years.